Explore what we have to offer…

 Want to incorporate PBLL in your classroom?

 You’re in luck!
-The NFLRC has developed the Envisioning PBLL MOOC (massive open online courses), offered each year during the spring.
+The NFLRC has developed the Envisioning PBLL MOOC (massive open online courses).
 In this free self-study course, participants can become familiar with the main concepts of high-quality PBLL, and its outcome is an instructional design document called a Product Square.
 Conceptualized and adopted by NFLRC institute leaders in several PBLL and utilizing backward design, the Product Square prompts the project designer to consider how essential project elements are addressed and to identify what challenges may need to be overcome.

 Currently under development, a second MOOC, titled Designing PBLL, will take the next steps forward, applying the main concepts of high-quality PBLL to the design of a specific project.
 Its outcome is an instructional design document called a Project Blueprint.
 The Project Blueprint outlines the main design aspects of a high-quality project, including the challenging problem or question (“driving question”), relevant student learning outcomes (SLOs or “can-dos”) and associated assessments, and instructional tasks designed to activate second language acquisition processes.